 However, EF SET is designed to fill a gap that none of the other high-stakes English tests currently fills – to give the individual users power over his or her own progress and to support English language learning for everyone, regardless of their economic status or location.
 EF SET removes these barriers by making our tests free and available online.

-Adding to these benefits, EF SET is currently the only standardized English test that accurately measures all skill levels, beginner to proficient, in alignment with the internationally recognized standard, the Common European Framework of Reference (CEFR).
+Adding to these benefits, EF SET is currently the only free certifying English test that accurately measures all skill levels, beginner to proficient, in alignment with the internationally recognized standard, the Common European Framework of Reference (CEFR).
 Other standardized English tests are able to assess some proficiency levels, but not the entire CEFR scale.

 EF SET Score

-Your EF SET Certificate™ can be posted to your LinkedIn profile in one click.
-Anyone who completes the EF SET (50 min) can use the "Add to Profile" button to upload their test score and official EF SET Certificate™.
-EF is working in collaboration with LinkedIn to make it easier for English learners to show proof of their skills to millions of recruiters around the world.
+Your EF SET Certificate can be posted to your LinkedIn profile in one click.
+Anyone who completes the EF SET can use the "Add to Profile" button to upload their test score and official EF SET Certificate.
+EF SET Certificates are fully compatible with LinkedIn to make it easier for English learners to show proof of their skills to millions of recruiters around the world.

 Technical Information